-Studying to cultivate basic specialized academic skills related to the fundamental specialized academic skills (earth and planetary science, biology, and chemistry) necessary to understand the earth and planet from a cross-sectional perspective from molecules and life

-B) Applied Studies in Earth and Life Sciences
+- Studying to cultivate basic specialized academic skills related to the fundamental specialized academic skills (earth and planetary science, biology, and chemistry) necessary to understand the earth and planet from a cross-sectional perspective from molecules and life - B) Applied Studies in Earth and Life Sciences

-Studying your own and other major courses from the courses related to Earth and Life Sciences among the major courses offered by the Department of Earth and Planetary Sciences of the School of Science and the Department of Life Science and Technology of the School of Life Science and Technology .
+Studying of your own and other major courses from the courses related to Earth and Life Sciences among the major courses offered by the Department of Earth and Planetary Sciences of the School of Science and the Department of Life Science and Technology of the School of Life Science and Technology and the Department of Chemical Science and Engineering of the School of Materials and Chemical Technology.

-C) Learning to strengthen problem identification and solution skills

-Learning how to solve problems through group exercises on projects related to earth science, environment, space, life and science.
+C) Learning to strengthen problem identification and solution skills Learning how to solve problems through group exercises on projects related to earth science, environment, space, life and science.